zhan9san/amazon-bedrock-agentcore-samples/02-use-cases/SRE-agent/README.md

 ## Development to Production Deployment Flow

-The SRE Agent follows a structured deployment process from local development to production on Amazon Bedrock AgentCore Runtime:
+The SRE Agent follows a structured deployment process from local development to production on Amazon Bedrock AgentCore Runtime.
+For detailed instructions, see the **[Deployment Guide](docs/deployment-guide.md)**.

 ```
 STEP 1: LOCAL DEVELOPMENT